Arrangements Overview

 Audio to Accompany Arrangements

 Tablature is a great way to learn the basics of a steel guitar arrangement.
 However, there's no substitute for hearing a performance.
-I will provide audio versions of each arrangement, which will include a normal speed version, a rhythm track you can use to practice with, and if necessary, a "broken down" version where finer points of the arrangement are explained further.
-I am still working out the details of the audio format to be used.
+I will provide audio versions of each arrangement, which will include a rhythm track you can use to practice with.

 Tunings